SEI-08-Bahrain/u2_homework_express_intro_lab/README.md

 Now for the fun bit.

-We're going to create a data folder and within that we're going to create a jasmi-menu.js file/module that exports the data for our app.
+We're going to create a data folder and within that we're going to create a jasmi-menu.js module that exports the data for our app.

 Run the following two commands in your integrated terminal: